PikasXYZ/OpenAI-convenient-chatBOT/README.md

  ㅤ

 ## How to Use after Running the Code?
+##### :warning: Parameters IN a cell must be set before running the cell, whereas those BELOW a cell don't. :warning:

+ ㅤ

 1. Change `language`  to "CN" if you need a Chinese UI

  ㅤ